 Here’s a quick rundown of my morning skincare routine:

-- Cleanse face using a gentle face wash
+- Cleanse your face using a gentle face wash

 - Clarify and tone

 - Apply Moisturizer on the face and body